deepanshs/csdmpy/docs/examples/labeled_datasets.rst

 .. rubric:: Footnotes

-.. [#f1] In CSD model, the attribute count is only valid for the
+.. [#f1] In the CSD model, the attribute count is only valid for the
          :ref:`linearDimension_uml`.
 In `csdmpy`, however, the
          :attr:`~csdmpy.dimensions.Dimension.count` attribute is valid for all
          dimension objects and returns an integer with the number of grid